Dirichlet is not just Bad and Singular: Introduction

 \begin{problem} Is the set $ \ \DI_n\setminus (\Bad_n\cup \Sing_n)$ empty when $n\ge 2$? \end{problem}

-The purpose of this note is to show that it is not.
+The {key goal} of this paper is to show that it is not.
 Maybe it is ``folklore'' that in higher dimensions there exist Dirichlet improvable points that are neither badly approximable nor singular.
 However, we would like to stress that we are unaware of any such a statement.

 \begin{thm} For $n \ge 2$, the set